gjwgit/rattleng/README.md

 glimpse(weather)
 ```

-RattleNG will eventually check for these and prompt if they are not
+RattleNG will itself eventually check for these and prompt if they are
-available.
+not available.

 ### Latest Code